-Lifeline Transit Operating Program Improves Mobility and Accessibility

-Plan Bay Area reaffirms the importance of addressing mobility and accessibility needs in low-income communities throughout the region and for seniors and persons with disabilities.
-The plan adds approximately \$800 million in discretionary funding for the program over the 28-year period of the plan.
+Lifeline Transportation Program Improves Mobility and Accessibility communities throughout the region.
+The plan adds approximately \$800 million in discretionary funding for MTC's Lifeline Transportation Program over the 28-year period of the plan.
 In addition to continuing the types of projects that are currently being funded, an area of possible focus for the future is "mobility management," a strategic approach to connecting people to transportation resources within a community including services provided by human services agencies and other community sponsors.
 This strategy is especially key to the region's ability to address growth in the Bay Area's senior population and persons with disabilities.
 Through partnerships with many transportation service providers, mobility management enables communities to monitor transportation needs and links individuals to travel options that meet their specific needs, are appropriate for their situation and trip, and are cost efficient.
-The Lifeline program, which implements locally crafted Community Based Transportation Plans funded by MTC, has already invested over \$170 million in a diverse mix of project to support high-need travelers.
-(See Figure 7.)
-In addition to mobility management, investments to date range from additional fixed-route transit, to shuttles, and non-motorized safety and access improvements.
+The Lifeline program, which implements locally crafted Community Based Transportation Plans funded by MTC, has already invested over \$170 million in a diverse mix of projects to support high-need travelers.
+(See Figure 17.)
+In addition to mobility management projects, Lifeline has invested in additional fixed-route transit, shuttles, and non-motorized safety and access improvements.